High Society (2014 film)

 High Society (Le beau monde) is a 2014 French romantic drama film written and directed by Julie Lopes-Curval.
 The film stars Ana Girardot, Bastien Bouillon and Baptiste Lecaplain.
 It was selected to be screened in the Contemporary World Cinema section at the 2014 Toronto International Film Festival.
-In January 2015, the film received two nominations at the 20th Lumières Awards.
+In January 2015, the film received two nominations at the 20th Lumière Awards.

+Plot summary

+Alice, a young girl with a talent for fashion, leaves Bayeux and her modest background to study embroidery at a Parisian school.
+This is an opportunity for her to discover the "beautiful world," customs and traditions different from those she has always known.
+Antoine, the son of a bourgeois family who falls in love with her, and Harold, a perfume designer, act as bridges between the two worlds.